 These lidar systems require significant processing power and time to identify critical objects like pedestrians, cyclists, other car, or animals.

 Harmful to Look At: 1550 vs 905 Nanometer Lidar Systems

 Many lidars designed for use in self-driving cars are made using 905 nanometer silicon lasers to save costs.
 These lasers are inexpensive to produce, However, one problem with 905 nanometer wavelength laser is that they are harmful to the human eye.

 AEye is being more cautious to its approach—their proprietary system is designed using 1550 nanometer lidar.
 These 1550 nm wavelengths are longer, so they will not damage a person eyes.
 They also offer much higher resolution to see through fog, rain, or snow—weather that a self-driving car may encounter.
 "Eye safety is not even a concern."
-Greene said.

 These 905 nanometer lasers we never really regulated by a government body, as they were never really expected to be deployed in non-military applications, such as autonomous cars.
 In the future, government regulations may limit their widespread use in the automotive industry.